If I’m nearing 65, what does health care reform mean for me?

 If you’re enrolled in a Medicare Advantage Plan, your benefits might change in the coming years depending on the plan you’ve selected.
 You can always change your plan during open enrollment, which is Oct.
 15 through Dec.
 7 of every year.

-You’re probably already familiar with the donut hole, the prescription drug coverage gap associated with Medicare Part D. If not, you can learn more about the donut hole here.
+You’re probably already familiar with the donut hole, the prescription drug coverage gap associated with Medicare Part D. What you may not be familiar with are the other two stages of prescription drug coverage.
+You can learn about all three stages here.

 In 2011, people with Medicare started receiving 50 percent discounts on brand name drugs in the donut hole.
 They began paying less for generic Part D drugs, as well.
 Generic drug cost sharing in the donut hole will continue to decrease.
 Beginning in 2013, the cost of brand-name prescriptions drugs in the donut hole will be even further reduced.